Ila-bura/C-est-la-V/README.md

 Automatic and Manual deploy

 - Choose a method to deploy
-- After Deploy is clicked it will install various file
+- After Deploy is clicked it will install various files.

 Final Deployment

 - A view button will display
-- Once clicked the website will open
+- Once clicked the website will open.

 The live link for "C'est la V" can be found [HERE](https://c-est-la-v-1864b2ffcdf3.herokuapp.com/)